-Before integrating with Spreedly two-and-a-half years ago, SeatGeek didn’t have a system for storing payment information, due in part to the daunting processes involved with Level 1 PCI compliance.
+Before integrating with Spreedly in 2014, SeatGeek didn’t have a system for storing payment information, due in part to the daunting processes involved with Level 1 PCI compliance.
 That meant users had to enter their payment information each and every time they visited the SeatGeek site – not an ideal situation, particularly for retaining regular customers.

 Russell D’Souza, SeatGeek’s founder, wanted to find a more elegant payment solution for his users, and that’s where Spreedly came in.

 Out of the box Level 1 PCI compliance allowed SeatGeek to focus on their consumer front end

 Thanks to Spreedly, SeatGeek is now able to offer two-tap payment functionality for returning users.
 That’s because once a user submits their payment information, Spreedly stores all of the customer data, acting as an intermediary between SeatGeek and the marketplace.
 SeatGeek is provided a token, and when a returning customer want to make a purchase, the token allows SeatGeek to call back that customer’s payment data from Spreedly.

 Spreedly also took the burden of PCI compliance off of SeatGeek’s shoulders